juliangut/docker-phpdev/README.md

 ### Requiring Composer V1

-If, for whatever reason, you need Composer downgraded to version 1
+If for whatever reason you need Composer downgraded to version 1

 ```
 FROM juliangut/phpdev:latest